 Education

-Atlanta parents angry over math word problems referencing slavery
+Atlanta parents angry over math homework referencing slavery

 Terrance Arnett and several other parents complained to school officials at Beaver Ridge Elementary, who say the teachers were trying to incorporating the students’ history lessons into their math problems.

-Furious over a word problem that read, “Each tree had 56 oranges.
+One problem read: “Each tree had 56 oranges.
 If 8 slaves pick them equally, then how much would each slave pick?”

-“We understand that there are concerns about these questions and we agree that these questions were not appropriate,” Sloan Roach, with Gwinett County Public Schools.
+“We understand that there are concerns about these questions and we agree that these questions were not appropriate,” said a spokesperson for Gwinnett County Public Schools, reports GPS.

 Subscribe to get the latest posts sent to your email.